leapcode/bitmask-dev/README.rst

 The previous Qt client has been deprecated (bitmask version 0.9.2, still available at the http://github.com/leapcode/bitmask_client repo).

-Note that this repo still doesn't have support for VPN: its porting will follow soon.

 Read the Docs!
 -----------------------------------------------------------